 Refer to "2.2.4 Installation [Solaris] [Solaris Zones] [OVM for SPARC]", and execute the Resource Orchestrator installer.
 Check the contents of the license agreement, etc. and then enter "y".
 Upgrade installation will begin.

-- After upgrading agents, use the ROR console to check if the upgraded managed servers are being displayed correctly. - Updating of system images and cloning images is advised after agents have been upgraded. - When upgrade installation is conducted on SUSE Linux Enterprise Server, upgrade installation will be conducted successfully even if the following message is displayed.
+- When upgrade installation is conducted on SUSE Linux Enterprise Server, upgrade installation will be conducted successfully even if the following message is displayed.

 insserv: Warning, current runlevel(s) of script 'scwagent' overwrites defaults.